Skip to main content

 Pimientos de Padrón

-Small green peppers from Galicia, fried in olive oil and sprinkled with coarse sea salt.
-Famous Spanish saying: 'Pimientos de Padrón, algunos pican, algunos no' (some are hot, some are not)—about 1 in 10 peppers delivers a spicy surprise.
-Harvested young to maintain sweet, mild flavor.
-A quintessential tapa representing Spanish cuisine's simplicity and quality ingredients.
-Best enjoyed with a cold beer or crisp white wine.
+Small green peppers from Galicia, fried in olive oil and dusted with coarse sea salt.
+There's a Spanish saying about them: 'Pimientos de Padrón, algunos pican, algunos no' (some bite, some don't), since roughly one in ten turns out hot.
+They're picked young to keep them sweet and mild.
+It's a simple tapa that relies on good ingredients, best with a cold beer or a crisp white wine.

 Bacalao al Pil Pil